 Let's Just Howl @ The moon

 Are you in need of a weekend in the country, with your dog, great friends and a million stars?
-Then hook up the camper, throw the kids and the dogs in the car and head a short hop west to the annual Wandoan Show.
+Then hook up the camper, throw grandma, the kids and the dogs in the car and head a short hop west to the annual Wandoan Show.

 In 2020 the show didn't quite go to plan but in 2021 this family friendly, safe, community driven event is more determined that ever to celebrate our agricultural heritage and especially our dogs - inspired by our own local legend "Mick" and we are calling on all Families with Fidos, Kids and Canines, Highway Hounds or Locals with Lap Dogs alike to bring their perfect pooches to take part in some doggy fun.

 There will be fun events for even the most untrained pups, serious working dog demonstrations and the classic dog high jump returns to the Wandoan Show.

 There will be rules and Conditions of Entry (of course) but these are in place to ensure we all have a cracking weekend.
 Be sure to register your dogs.

-Camping is FREE, both powered and unpowered and facilities at the Wandoan Showgrounds are of an excellent standard, although we are very dry at the moment, with the ongoing weather conditions.
+Camping is FREE, both powered and unpowered and facilities at the Wandoan Showgrounds are of an excellent standard.

 We invite you to pack up your family, head west for the weekend and share in this annual event with our lovely locals.
-Perfectly positioned on the first weekend of the school holidays, a week out from Easter, the 2020 Wandoan Show & Howl @ the Moon Festival will be a great way to finish up the Easter break with an ag-venture on your way home.
+Perfectly positioned on the last weekend of the school holidays, the 2021 Wandoan Show & Howl @ the Moon Festival will be a great way to finish up the Easter break with an ag-venture on your way home.